Lanasalmon/HOGWARTs/README.md

 HOGWARTs (Hunt of Gravitational Wave Areas for Rapid Transients) is an algorithm which can be used to generate ranked lists of candidate galaxies within LIGO/Virgo localisation regions.
 The algorithm performs the following operations :

 * Listen for a GCN containing a new gravitational wave alert
-* Download and read the skymap using healpy
+* Download and read the skymap
-* Identify the contours containing 50%, 90% and 99% of the probability in the map
+* Identify the contours containing 99% of the probability in the map
-* Identify the galaxies within the GLADE V2 galaxy catalogue which lie within these localisation regions by querying Vizier
+* Identify the galaxies within the GLADE V2 galaxy catalogue which lie within these localisation regions
 * Calculate a probability of the galaxy being associated with the gravitational wave source using the prioritisation algorithm outlined by [Arcavi et al. 2017](https://arxiv.org/abs/1710.05842):
 	* The location probability measure is given as :